tak-wong/THz-AutoEncoder/README.md

 # THz-AutoEncoder
 Training Auto-encoder-based Optimizers for Terahertz Image Reconstruction

-## How to run
+## How to train
 1. Install PyTorch
 2. Extract all files to a folder
 3. Open folder "thz-autoencoder"
 3. Run "train.py" by PyTorch

+## How to infer after training
-4. Open the subfolder folder "thz-autoencoder/result/result-{time-stamp}", where {time-stamp} is the start time of the training
+1. Open the subfolder folder "thz-autoencoder/result/result-{time-stamp}", where {time-stamp} is the start time of the training
-5. Run "predictMeasure.py" by PyTorch
+2. Run "predictMeasure.py" by PyTorch

 ## Result
 full_epoch_final.pth: the trained autoencoder